 Structured data tells Google exactly what your page is about.
 It can trigger rich results in search like star ratings, FAQ dropdowns, breadcrumbs, and business information panels.

 The most valuable schema types for Squarespace sites are LocalBusiness, Organization, FAQ, and Article.
 You add them as JSON-LD scripts in your header or footer Code Injection.
-Google reads JSON-LD from anywhere in the document, so either location works.

 Where to Add Code Injection